Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Conclusions

-\section{CONCLUSIONS}
+Here, we integrate over $[0.1,1]$ since there is no grid value below $0.1$ for the zero-inflated Poisson model.
+A good model should have a small $L_2$-norm distance.
+We can see that the negative binomial model outperforms other approaches with smallest distance, followed closely by the zero-one-inflated Poisson model.
+Table~\ref{tab:dist} also contains the standard deviations of the distances across the 500 bootstrap replications.
+Consistent with our visual impression, the negative binomial model has a bigger standard deviation compared with the zero-one-inflated Poisson model.

+To summarize, the negative binomial model provides best fitting for our data in terms of the $L_2$-norm distance, and it is a more parsimonious model than the zero-one-inflated Poisson.
+On the other hand, the negative binomial model seems less stable, reflected by its wider confidence band.
+We thereby recommend to pursue both negative binomial and zero-one-inflated Poisson models, whose coefficients are provided in Table~\ref{table:coef}.
+Our conclusion is mostly consistent with the model selection results in \cite{frees2016multivariate} by means of chi-square goodness-of-fit statistics (the second row of Table~\ref{tab:dist}).
+However, whether the best models among candidates are sufficient remained unclear in \cite{frees2016multivariate}.
+Using our tool, we can make informative conclusions on the adequacy of the fitted models based on Figure~\ref{fig:data}, which indicates that the selected models indeed fit the data reasonably well.

+\section{Conclusions}

-} In this paper we proposed a surrogate empirical residual distribution function for diagnosing regression models with discrete outcomes when at least one continuous covariate is available.
-We showed the weak convergence of the proposed surrogate empirical residual distribution function, and through simulation studies and empirical analysis, we demonstrated that the proposed method possesses the appealing properties for diagnostic tools that it is close to the hypothesized pattern under the true model, and under the misspecified model, it shows a significant discrepancy.
-It was also highlighted that under a high level of discreteness (e.g., binary outcomes and Poisson outcomes with small means), the proposed method gives reasonable results, and as the sample size increases, the performance improves, whereas for other commonly used residuals such as deviance residuals, there is a significant error term which cannot be fixed by large sample sizes.
+In this paper, we proposed a quasi-empirical residual distribution function for assessing regression models with discrete outcomes.
+We showed the uniform convergence of the proposed tool under the correctly specified model.
+Through simulation studies and empirical analysis, we demonstrated that the proposed method has appealing properties, when at least one continuous covariate is available.
+In particular, we showed that the quasi-empirical residual distribution function is close to the hypothesized pattern under the true model, and under misspecified models, it shows significant discrepancies.
+It was also highlighted that, even under a high level of discreteness (e.g., binary outcomes and Poisson outcomes with small means), the proposed method gives reasonable results.
+In addition, as the sample size increases, its performance improves; whereas for commonly used assessment tools such as deviance residuals, there is a significant error term which cannot be fixed by a large sample size.

+The proposed tool has some limitations.
+First, it is not applicable without at least one continuous covariate, except for large mean scenarios.
+Second, our tool cannot be used to generate residual versus predictor plots, and hence it may not be possible to uniquely identify certain causes of misspecification such as missing covariates and outliers.
+One can combine our approach with tools devoted to specific diagnostic tasks in practice.
+Third, since our tool is based on a subset of data, it has a slower convergence rate than ${n}^{-1/2}$ and thus might require a relatively large sample size for satisfactory performance, in particular if data are highly discrete.
+Lastly, the proposed tool is more complicated than other established assessment tools, as it requires tuning of the bandwidth.